-While most roads and trails on the 2010 MVUMs did not change, you should print off or pick up a copy of the 2011 MVUMs to ensure you have the most up-to-date version of the map and don’t inadvertently use a road or trail that is no longer open for motorized use.
+While most roads and trails on older MVUMs do not change, you should print off or pick up a copy of the latest MVUMs to ensure you have the most up-to-date version of the map and don’t inadvertently use a road or trail that is no longer open for motorized use.

 Off-highway vehicles (OHVs) may use any road that is designated open for all vehicles.
 However, if commercial hauling is occurring on a road open to all vehicles, as indicated by a warning sign indicating “Trucks” or “Log Haul”, OHV use is prohibited on roads behind those signs for everyone’s safety.

 No, the MVUM only has roads and trails that are open for motorized use.
 The Forest Visitor Map shows non-motorized routes, including mechanized (e.g., mountain bike) trails, hiking, and horse trails.
 Visitor Maps are available for purchase at Forest Service offices.

 Vehicle class refers to certain categories of motorized vehicles.
 The following are typical vehicle class route designations:

 - Roads open to highway-legal vehicles only (licensed)